buddyeorl/portfolio/README.md

 ## Learn More

-Again check the my portfolio here[Alex Lizarraga](https://www.alexcode.io). or if you have any questions  about this project or any other project or just want to say hi, send me an email here hello@alexcode.io
+Again check my portfolio here [Alex Lizarraga](https://www.alexcode.io). or if you have any questions  about this project or any other project or just want to say hi, send me an email here hello@alexcode.io

 if you want to contribute with this project please first check the [CODE_OF_CONDUCT](https://github.com/buddyeorl/portfolio/blob/master/CODE_OF_CONDUCT.MD)